 - what to do during severe storms

-- basic first aid techniques and how to know when to get help
+- basic first aid techniques and know when to get help

 Providing your children with this knowledge gives them confidence in their abilities and will help them deal with any emergencies that may arise.
-When teaching your children, give information gradually rather than all at once.
+When discussing the issues with your children, give information gradually rather than all at once.
 Too much information at a time is difficult to remember.
-Present your children with a number of situations and have them act out their responses.
+Present your children with several situations and have them act out their responses.

 Establish a Trial Period

-After you have helped your child acquire the skills and knowledge needed to stay alone, set up a trial period of self-care in order to see how your child adjusts to the situation.
-Initially presenting it as a temporary arrangement lets children know they can choose not to continue if they are uncomfortable staying alone and also allows parents to more easily end the arrangement if they feel the child is unable to handle the situation.
+After you have helped your child acquire the skills and knowledge needed to stay alone, set up a trial period of self-care to see how your child adjusts to the situation.
+Initially presenting it as a temporary arrangement lets children know they can choose not to continue if they are uncomfortable staying alone and allow parents to end the arrangement more easily if they feel the child is unable to handle the situation.